 Ref Policy/ Paragraph Main Modification that the varied nature of the coast (indeed all water assets as covered in policy CSD5) can manage stretches of coastline sustainably.
 A positive and integrated approach can relieve potential pressures on sensitive elements of green infrastructure, through absorbing and managing activities such as coastal recreation in places best served for that purpose; enabling enhanced protection of other key natural environments.
 MM49 New para 5.41h It is particularly important for GI that development is consistent with coastal management plans.
-Proposals must not adversely affect dynamic coastal processes and should avoid unnecessarily exacerbating 'coastal squeeze' impacts as recognised in the Habitat Regulations Assessment and elsewhere.
-MM50 Policy CSD4 Improvements in green infrastructure (GI) assets in the district will be actively encouraged and an increase in the quantity of GI delivered by Shepway District Council working with partners and developers in and around the sub-region, Development for GI (including natural networks and public open spaces, recreation and sports facilities) will be acceptable where in a suitable location/sustainable transport improvements are provided, and a sufficient and proportionate contribution is made to the provision and management of networks of multi-functional greenspace. including through pursuing opportunities to achieve net gains in biodiversity, and positive management of areas of high landscape quality or high coastal/recreational potential.
+Proposals must not adversely affect dynamic coastal processes and should avoid unnecessarily exacerbating 'coastal squeeze' impacts as recognised in the Habitat Regulations Assessment and elsewhere. ММ50 Policy CSD4 Improvements in green infrastructure (GI) assets in the district will be actively encouraged and an increase in the quantity of GI delivered by Shepway District Council working with partners and developers in and around the sub-region, Development for GI (including natural networks and public open spaces, recreation and sports facilities) will be acceptable where in a suitable location/sustainable transport improvements are provided, and a sufficient and proportionate contribution is made to the provision and management of networks of multi functional greenspace. including through pursuing opportunities to achieve net gains in biodiversity, and positive management of areas of high landscape quality or high coastal/recreational potential.
 Green infrastructure will be protected and enhanced and the loss of GI uses will not be allowed, other than where demonstrated to be in full accordance with national policy, or a significant quantitative or qualitative net GI benefit is realised or it is clearly demonstrated that the aims of this strategy are furthered and outweigh its impact on GI.
 Moreover: Development must avoid a net loss of biodiversity.
-Development must avoid a net loss of biodiversity.
-The highest level of protection in accordance with statutory requirements will be given to protecting the integrity of sites of international nature conservation importance.
-A high level of protection will be given to nationally designated sites (SSSI and Ancient Woodland) where development will avoid any significant impact.
-Appropriate and proportionate protection will be given to habitats that support higher level designations, and subnational and locally designated wildlife/ geological sites (including Kent BAP habitats, and other sites of nature conservation interest).
-Planning decisions will have close regard to the need for conservation and enhancement of natural beauty in the AONB and its setting, which will take priority over other planning considerations.
-Elsewhere development must not jeopardise the protec
+The highest level of protection in accordance with statutory requirements will be given to nationally designated sites (SSSI and Ancient Woodland) where development will avoid any significant impact.
+Appropriate and proportionate protection will be given to habitats that support higher level designations, and subnational and locally designated wildlife/ geological sites (including Kent BAP habitats, and other sites of nature conservation and enhancement of natural beauty in the AONB and its setting, which will take priority over other planning considerations.
+Elsewhere development must not jeopardise the protection and enhancement of the distinctive and diverse local landscapes in Shepway